 Discussions on sustainability in Turkey became especially prominent after the 2001 economic crisis.
 Resource requirements of the private sector became as important as the resource requirements of the public sector.
 This period not only raised the importance of fiscal sustainability but also brought up the issue of the sustainability of the debts of the private sector.
-The loan usage of both the public and private sectors and the sustainability of these loans lead us to the concept of financial sustainability.
-This study examines the concept of sustainability not only as fiscal sustainability but also as financial while previous studies focused solely on fiscal sustainability.
+The loan usage of both the public and private sectors and the sustainability not only as fiscal sustainability but also as financial sustainability.
+This study examines the concept of sustainability.
 This study has used the quarterly data from the years of 2002-2018, analyzed the stationarity of the variables with ADF and Zivot-Andrews unit root tests, and examined the interactions between the variables with graphs.
 In many studies conducted on fiscal sustainability in Turkey, it was seen that fiscal sustainability is not ensured.
-According to the findings of the analysis and examinations of this study, there is no clear positive or negative result on fiscal sustainability, while financial sustainability cannot be ensured.
+According to the findings of the analysis and examinations of this study, there is no clear positive or negative result on fiscal sustainability cannot be ensured.